Dor12k/Dor12k/README.md

 ## 1. Repel pigeons with AI drone using CNN and OpenCV.

 An AI-powered drone system designed to detect and track pigeons using CNN and OpenCV. <br>
-The system leverages movement detection, object recognition, and real-time tracking to identify pigeons and initiate drone patrols. <br>
+The system leverages movement detection, object detection, and object tracking to identify pigeons and initiate autonomous navigation to chase and repel them. <br>
 Using ResNet50 with Transfer Learning, the project achieves high accuracy and optimizes performance for real-time applications. <br>
+The drone autonomously navigates and repels pigeons, enhancing urban spaces with minimal human intervention. <br>
 <a href="https://github.com/Dor12k/Project-Repel-Pigeons-with-AI-Drone" target="_blank" rel="noopener noreferrer"> Click here for the full repository. </a>

 https://github.com/Dor12k/Project-Expel-Pigeons-with-AI-Drone/assets/107938584/a852af70-bcc8-4bc4-b4ee-435e4684a480